puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings_style.md

 Parameter information should appear in the following order:

 1. The `@param` tag, a space, and then the name of the parameter.
 1. A description of what the parameter does.
-This may be either on the same line as the `@param` tag or on the next line.
+This may be either on the same line as the `@param` tag or on the next line, indented with two spaces.
 1. Additional information about valid values that is not clear from the data type.
 For example, if the data type is [String], but the value must specifically be a path, say so here.
 1. Other information about the parameter, such as warnings or special behavior.